blavejr/OrganiseDesktop/README.md

 # Thank You

-I would like to thank all of the contributors who are improving this project.
-I really appreciate your efforts.
-This project started when I was in college and I never thought it would turn into anything.
-Seeing all you guys add features and fix the errors that I couldn't is really encouraging.
+I would like to thank all of the contributors who are improvising this project.
+I highly appreciate your efforts.
+This project has stayed with me through college and has been growing ever since.
+Seeing all of you add new features and fix the errors (that I couldn't) is really encouraging.
 Thank you so much!

 # OrganiseDesktop

-Takes all the files on your desktop and put them in folders according to extensions.
+Takes all the files on your desktop and puts them in folders according to extensions.
 NO MORE MESSY DESKTOPS!
 At least not on the outside :)

 # Slack Channel invite link

 Feel free to join the channel and contribute.
-If you have already had a PR merged, please join the [channel](https://join.slack.com/t/organisedesktop/shared_invite/enQtMzA2NTI2MTI0MzY4LWRlOWRjOGM0YTJmYjFiZGU3ZTUzM2M0MTA2N2U3MzljMmFhNGIyODlmZDg2N2E1Y2EwOWFiZjcxMzYzYjcyMTk).
+If you already have a PR merged, please join the [channel](https://join.slack.com/t/organisedesktop/shared_invite/enQtMzA2NTI2MTI0MzY4LWRlOWRjOGM0YTJmYjFiZGU3ZTUzM2M0MTA2N2U3MzljMmFhNGIyODlmZDg2N2E1Y2EwOWFiZjcxMzYzYjcyMTk).

 # Getting Started